-Finally, we note that differences in ethnic demographics between recruitment sites may have also contributed to this effect.
+Additionally, we note that differences in ethnic demographics between recruitment sites may have also contributed to this effect.
 For example, in Experiment 1, we recruited participants from universities in which the population were either majority Caucasian (i.e., as of Fall 2022, Black students comprised 14.7% of the student body at Midwestern State University) or majority Black (i.e., as of Fall 2022, Black students made up 94.4% of the total student body at Jackson State University).
 In Experiment 2, we used Prolific to recruit a wider range of potential participants, though 60.10% our participants reported living in the United Kingdom, which is majority Caucasian.
 Thus, although high levels of inter-racial contact have been proposed as a method for mending the CRE (see Singh et al., 2020), the quality of this contact may be particularly important, as high quality inter-racial contact would be more likely to encourage greater intergroup cohesion.
 Consistent with this notion, our simplified social contact scale did not show any significant correlations with mean JOLs, suggesting that the quantity of social contact alone might not be sufficient to influence the CRE.
 Thus, the nature and quality of interracial contact appear to be critical determinants of this effect.

 Finally, while the present study utilized JOLs to provide additional insights regarding the CRE, future research should consider combining inferential techniques with more methodologically stringent manners to untangle the potential causes of this effect.
 Recent investigations have made use of fMRI and electroencephalographic tools to uncover the cognitive and biological processes facilitating the differential recognition of faces.
 For instance, facial processing is often tied to certain brain regions such as the Fusiform Face Area (FFA) and the Occipital Face Area (OFA; see Kanwisher, McDermott, & Chun, 1997; Gauthier, Skudlarksi, Gore, & Anderson, 2000, for reviews), which are thought to constitute a network of neural processing for facial data.
 Since the discovery of these regions’ involvement in facial processing, recent work using biological methods to investigate the CRE have revealed differences in FFA activity levels when participants view same- and other-race targets.
 Recently, Farmer et al. (2020) found that Caucasian participants’ levels of FFA activity for Black targets matched Caucasian targets when after increasing the amount of individuation or positive social contact.
 Considered alongside the present study, social categorization processes are likely to be influenced by similar processes, which would likely be detectable via JOLs.
 Ultimately, however, more work is needed to fully explore this account.